mrbid/XFCE_THEMES/README.md

 When it comes to Desktop Icon themes, I really like [elementary-xfce-darker](https://github.com/shimmerproject/elementary-xfce/).

 [Trimage](https://trimage.org/) was used to compress the PNG files to something more suitable in size.

+Since both Hitori and Dots themes had been released as "GPLv2 or later" that is the same licence used for these modifications.